BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 !> A user's perception of dataset quality is driven by a number of different factors, such as publisher, publication date, frequency of updates, well-described metadata, how complete the data is and a clear visual presentation within the portal itself.<br>
 <br>
-More information on the help you can give to your users can be found on the [assess data quality](main-content/steps/assess-data-quality) page.
+For more information read how to help users to... [assess data quality](main-content/steps/assess-data-quality).

 Search results should clearly answer: